Youngzt998/CompCertDev/oopsla-artifact-doc.md

 * Our work: This repository

 ## Preparation
 Set the following two environmental variables to specify the baseline and our repository.
-Assuming baseline and this repositories are respectively named as `CompCert` and `CompCertDev`, we can set them as follows:
+Assuming baseline and this repositories are located in the home directory `$HOME` and respectively named as `CompCert` and `CompCertDev`, we can set them as follows:
 ```shell
    export COMPCERT_HOME_BASE=$HOME/CompCert
    export COMPCERT_HOME_SCHE=$HOME/CompCertDev